archivesunleashed/Juxta-Collage/README.md

 We recognize the following work and contributions which have made this tutorial possible.

-[Toke Eskildsen](https://github.com/tokee) is the primary developer and contributor of the juxta script.
+[Toke Eskildsen](https://github.com/tokee) is the creator of Juxta.

 The following tutorial was collaboratively designed by [Nick Ruest](https://ruebot.net/) and [Samantha Fritz](https://github.com/SamFritz).